megzjudge/favpodcasts/README.md

 Hosted on [Cloudflare Pages](https://pages.cloudflare.com/).
 The `functions/` folder runs as edge functions alongside the static site — small server-side scripts that fetch cover art and episode counts from Spotify, Podchaser, and YouTube on the site's behalf, so the API keys never have to sit in the browser-facing code.

-Each of those lookups is saved for 30 days so the site doesn't have to ask Spotify/Podchaser/YouTube again every time someone visits.
+Each of those lookups is saved for 30 days so the site doesn't have to ping the Spotify/Podchaser/YouTube API again every time someone visits.

 There's no clock or scheduled job doing this — it happens naturally each time a visitor loads the site: when a request for, say, a podcast's cover art comes in, Cloudflare checks whether it already has a saved copy from the last 30 days.
-If it does, it hands that back immediately.
-If the saved copy doesn't exist yet, or it's older than 30 days, only *then* does the function actually call out to Spotify/Podchaser/YouTube, and it saves the fresh result for the next 30 days.
+If it does, it shows that image to the user immediately.
+If the saved copy doesn't exist yet, or it's older than 30 days, *then* the function calls to Spotify/Podchaser/YouTube via API and saves the fresh result for the next 30 days.
 So "refreshing" only ever happens as a side effect of someone visiting the site after the 30 days are up — if nobody visits, nothing goes and fetches new data in the background.

 Set these as environment variable secrets in the Cloudflare Pages dashboard: